Back-To-School: Fostering a Growth Mindset

 Tip #1: The Untapped Power of "Yet"

 As parents, one of the most common phrases we hear from our kids is, "I can't do it."
-Don't get us wrong.
 There's nothing wrong with not being able to do something on the first try.
-The issue with this phrase is that it limits our kid's potential.
+The problem with this phrase is that it limits our kid's potential.
 Next time when our kids say, "I can't do it," try adding a "yet" to the end of their sentence.
 When we cast the magic spell of "yet" onto these situations, our kids will discover that they have the potential to transform any stressful setback into a whole different ball game.

 With just those three letters, challenges suddenly seem less cut-and-dry and more like exciting opportunities to learn and get better at something new.
-Kids will quickly pick up the sense that they can pick up just about anything as long as they aren't afraid to make mistakes - and the truth is, they really can!
+Kids will quickly learn that they can learn how to do just about anything as long as they aren't afraid to make mistakes - and the truth is, they really can!
 Making mistakes is an essential part of the learning curve.
 But "yet" is the boost that they need to help see over the top of it, and to understand that messing up can often be the most rewarding part of the process.

 Try this out: